 This may seem ridiculous to society, but what if I want to remain plus size?
 What if I really don’t want to change anything else about myself, just created a more defined hourglass silhouette?

 CHOICE 2: I learn to take ownership of my current butt, using my style and clever dressing to create a wholly more appealing shape for myself.

 It may well turn out that the woman I’ve been envying was in turn actually picturing my boobs on herself the entire time.
 Even if I was a smaller dress size, I can’t change my waist/hip ratio without controlled corset wearing (which incidentally is called training, but has very little to do with exercise).
-This could help create my personal ‘ideal’ figure, an hourglass with a defined waist, and is something I will begin to blog about in the not to distant future!
+This could help create my personal ‘ideal’ figure, an hourglass with a defined waist, and is something I may begin to blog about in the not too distant future!